 A Context section should provide background on what current records practices look like and an overview of any previous gap analysis.
-It should be representative of the records program history (or lack thereof).
+It should be representative of the information records management program history (or lack thereof).
 The section should also identify the drivers behind why the program isn’t just a ‘nice to have.’
-That can include regulatory requirements or pointers to trouble points from the organization’s history that would be corrected by having a program in place.
+That can include regulatory requirements or pointers to trouble points from the organization’s history that would be corrected by having an information records management program in place.

-The plan should also outline the Challenges you expect the program to face and how you’re going to address those challenges.
+The information records management plan should also outline the Challenges you expect the program to face and how you’re going to address those challenges.
 Be realistic in your goals.
-For example, if the challenge is integration of software [with an Electronic Document and Records Management software] discuss the goal of identifying all electronic record storage systems, integrate those systems with the electronic RIM software and create alternative solutions for applying record retention periods when integration is not possible.
+For example, if the challenge is the integration of software [with an Electronic Document and Records Management software], discuss the goal of identifying all electronic information and record storage systems, integrate those systems with the electronic RIM software, and create alternative solutions for applying record retention periods when integration is not possible.

 A Vision statement should be included in the plan to give the executive the sense that you have considered the big picture of the program and its value to the organization.
-For example, you might have a following Vision statement: [The organization] will have a compliant, effective and efficient Records and Information Management program.
+For example, you might have the following Vision statement: [The organization] will have a compliant, effective, and efficient Information and Records Management program.
 Expand on this statement with bullet points to clarify.
-As a support the following language may be used: The records program will (i) provide a high degree of information usability for staff; (ii) allow information to flow seamlessly within the organization with only necessary protective borders; etc. Related to the vision statement are the program’s guiding principles.
+As a support the following language may be used: The information records management program will (i) provide a high degree of information usability for staff; (ii) allow information to flow seamlessly within the organization with only necessary protective borders; etc. Related to the vision statement are the program’s guiding principles.
 The principles you can expand on are action words about how the program will operate (e.g.: responsive, accurate, consistent, flexible, innovative, collaborative, and safe).

 Once products and services are outlined, define the Implementation phases in which the services and governance products will be implemented (since no one can do it all in one year).
 This might look something like a Baseline Phase (RM applied to record holdings and EDRM software introduced), followed by an Advanced Electronic Integration Phase (developing solutions to implement retention requirements for systems that couldn’t be linked to your EDRMS), and wrap up with the Perimeter Component Completion Phase (address the low impact records issues that couldn’t be completed during the previous phases).
 Also included in the implementation section should be your sub-plan for communication.
 The Communication Plan is a key component of change management and without it, the chances of program success are severely reduced.
 All your various audiences have different needs when it comes to being informed and so your Communication Plan should address what those needs are and how you are going to meet them.

-Rounding out the plan will be sections such as an overview, glossary of terms and any appendices that will support the plan.
-Make sure the plan covers off all components of the records lifecycle and all the various media types and formats of records that the organization controls.
+Rounding out the information records management plan will be sections such as an overview, a glossary of terms, and any appendices that will support the plan.
+Make sure the plan covers all components of the records lifecycle and all the various media types and formats of records that the organization controls.

 The plan for a Records Management Program involves many details that may not be covered in a newsletter article.
 That said, Montaña & Associates has a great deal of experience developing such plans and would be happy to aid in developing a customized plan for your organization.